hpcleuven/VscDocumentation/source/leuven/services/openondemand.rst

 ----

 All jobs submitted from Open OnDemand will run on wICE.
 The Genius cluster is not supported.
 This also means that all your jobs should be submitted as **Slurm** jobs.
-For more detail on how to run jobs on wICE, check out our :ref:`quickstart guide <wice_t2_leuven>`_.
+For more detail on how to run jobs on wICE, check out our :ref:`quickstart guide <wice_t2_leuven>`.

 The jobs tab has two menus: 'Active Jobs' and 'Job Composer':

 Active jobs
 ===========

 This lists all of your running, queued and completed jobs.
-Completed jobs will slowly disappear after a couple of minutes.
+Completed jobs will disappear after a couple of minutes.
 You have a handy overview of some job details by clicking the large arrow next to the job id, including things like the node list, the account you used, the status of the job...
 It also gives you the option to open the folder of the job script in the file manager. and thus inspect the created output and error files.